No pressure to begin with

 How long does a parcel from Bideford take to reach you?

 Royal Mail Special Delivery from any EX-postcode address normally reaches our address the next working morning.
-We weigh and XRF-assay your items the same day, and the written offer is emailed back to you within working hours of arrival.
+We weigh and XRF-assay your items the same day, and the written offer is emailed back to you during working hours on the day it arrives.

 Can I ask questions before I post anything?